-Figure 7-8.
+Figure 8-10.
 Program/Erase Resume

-8. Protection Commands and Features
+9. Protection Commands and Features

-8.1.
-Write Enable
+9.1 Write Enable

-The Write Enable command is used to set the Write Enable Latch (WEL) bit in the Status Register to a logical "1" state.
-The WEL bit must be set before a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register command can be executed.
+The Write Enable command is used to set the Write Enable Latch (WEL) bit in the Status Register to a Logical 1 state.
+The WEL bit must be set before a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register command can be executed.
 This makes the issuance of these commands a two step process, thereby reducing the chances of a command being accidentally or erroneously executed.
 If the WEL bit in the Status Register is not set prior to the issuance of one of these commands, then the command will not be executed.

 To issue the Write Enable command, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 06h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the WEL bit in the Status Register will be set to a logical "1".
+When the $\overline{\text{CS}}$ pin is deasserted, the WEL bit in the Status Register will be set to a Logical 1.
 The complete opcode must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and the state of the WEL bit will not change.

-Figure 8-1.
+Figure 9-1.
 Write Enable

-8.2.
-Write Disable
+9.2 Write Disable

-The Write Disable command is used to reset the Write Enable Latch (WEL) bit in the Status Register to the logical "0" state.
-With the WEL bit reset, all Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, and W rite Status Register commands will not be executed.
+The Write Disable command is used to reset the Write Enable Latch (WEL) bit in the Status Register to the Logical 0 state.
+With the WEL bit reset, all Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, and Write Configuration Register commands will not be executed.
 Other conditions can also cause the WEL bit to be reset; for more details, refer to the WEL bit section of the Status Register description.

-To issue the Write Disable command, the $\overline{^{CS}}$ pin must first be asserted and the opcode of 04h must be clocked into the device.
+To issue the Write Disable command, the \overline{CS} pin must first be asserted and the opcode of 04h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
-When the $\overline{^{CS}}$ pin is deasserted, the WEL bit in the Status Register will be reset to a logical "0".
-The complete opcode must be clocked into the device before the $\overline{^{CS}}$ pin is deasserted, and the $\overline{^{CS}}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and the state of the WEL bit will not change.
+When the \overline{CS} pin is deasserted, the WEL bit in the Status Register will be reset to a Logical 0.
+The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and the state of the WEL bit will not change.

-Figure 8-2.
+Figure 9-2.
 Write Disable

-8.3.
-Protect Sector
+9.3 Protect Sector

-Every physical 64-Kbyte sector of the device has a corresponding single-bit Sector Protection Register that is used to control the software protection of a sector.
-Upon device power-up, each Sector Protection Register will default to the logical "1" state indicating that all sectors are protected and cannot be programmed or erased.
+Every physical 64KB sector of the device has a corresponding single-bit Sector Protection Register that is used to control the software protection of a sector.
+Upon device power-up, each Sector Protection Register will default to the Logical 1 state indicating that all sectors are protected and cannot be programmed or erased.

-Issuing the Protect Sector command to a particular sector address will set the corresponding Sector Protection Register to the logical "1" state.
+Issuing the Protect Sector command to a particular sector address will set the corresponding Sector Protection Register to the Logical 1 state.
 The following table outlines the two states of the Sector Protection Registers.

-Table 8-1.
+Table 9-1.
 Sector Protection Register Values

-Value Sector Protection Status 0 Sector is unprotected and can be programmed and erased 1 Sector is protected and cannot be programmed or erased This is the default state
+Value Sector Protection Status 0 Sector is unprotected and can be programmed and erased.
+1 Sector is protected and cannot be programmed or erased.
+This is the default state.